-The third axiom states that for any two mutually exclusive, event now in the last class we discussed about this mutually exclusive event.
-The two mutually exclusive events means the two event if they are there is nothing in common so, then the occurrence of one event automatically implies the non-occurrence of the other event then these two events are known as mutually exclusive event.
-So, this axiom three states that, for any two mutually exclusive events A and B, that is $A \cap B$ is a $\{\emptyset\}$ then probability of A U B is the summation of their individual probabilities.
+The third axiom states that, for any two mutually exclusive event, now, in the last class, we discussed about this mutually exclusive event.
+The two mutually exclusive events means the two event, if they are, there is nothing in, in common; so, then the occurrence of one event automatically implies the non-occurrence of the other event; then this two events are known as mutually exclusive event.

+So, this axiom three states that, for any two mutually exclusive events A and B, that is A intersection B is a, is a null set.
+Then probability of A union B is the summation of, of their individual probabilities, that is probability of A plus probability of B.

-That is P(A) + P(B) so, this axiom states that the probability of the union of two events is the summation of the probability of the individual event if the events have no outcome in common.
-So, if the events have no outcome in common that means that there is no space there is no overlap between these two events as it is shown in through this Venn diagram.
-That is the intersection between two events, is a $\{\emptyset\}$.
+So, this axiom states that, the probability of the union of two events is the summation of the probability of the individual event, if the events have no outcome in common.
+So, if the events have no outcome in common, that means, that there is no space, there is no overlap between these two events, as it is shown in, through this Venn diagram.
+That is the intersection between two events, is a null set.
+(Refer Slide Time: 05:41)

-Now, based on this three axioms there are few elementary properties are there those are very useful to draw a certain conclusion from the from these axioms that we will go one after another.
-The first elementary property that we can draw from this one is just the extension of the last axiom that we have seen if A_1 , A_2 and in this way these are mutually exclusive events then following the third axioms that is probability of the union of these events is simply the summation of the probability of all such events.
-So, this is basically an extension of the third axiom to include any number of mutually exclusive events.
+Now, based on this three axioms, there are few elementary properties are there.
+Those are very useful to draw a certain conclusion from the, from these axioms that we will go one after another.

+The first elementary property that we can draw from this one, is just the extension of the last axiom that we have seen.
+If A 1, A 2 and in this way, these are mutually exclusive events, then following the third axioms, that is probability of the union of these events is simply the summation of the probability of all such events.

+So, this is basically an extension of the third axiom, to include any number of mutually exclusive events.
 This is known as the property of infinite additivity.

-So, for a sample space if we see if we can have the different events then and if we say that these events are not overlapping to each other than if we want to know what is the total probability of occurring any of these events then that can be achieved that can be obtained by a simply summing up the probabilities of the individuals events of summation of those probabilities for the individual events.
+So, for a sample space, if we see, if we can, can have the different events then and if we say that these events are not overlapping to each other, then if we want to know what is the total probability of, of occurring any of these events, then that can be achieved, that can be obtained by a simply summing up the probabilities of the individuals events, of is, summation of those probabilities for the individual events.

-Second elementary property says if A_1 is one event which is belongs to A_2 , that means if we refer to this particular Venn diagram, you see that if this A_1 is a subset of this bigger set A_2 , which is denoted here as that $A_1 \in A_2$, then the $P(A_1) \leq P(A_2)$ and $P(A_2) - P(A_1)$ it is equal to $P(A_2)$ sorry, $P(A_2) - P(A_1)$ so in this Venn diagram to represent this one this $P(A_2) - P(A_1)$ is nothing but this dark red area which is nothing but this $P(A_2)$ is the total is the total probability as shown in this inside the bigger circle minus the probability of this small subset of this A_2 , which is quite straight forward, from this Venn diagram representation.
+Second elementary property says, if A 1 is one event which is belongs to A 2, that means, if we refer to this particular Venn diagram, you see that, if this A 1 is a subset of this bigger set A 2, which is denoted here as that A 1 belongs to A 2, then the probability A 1 is less than equals to probability A 2 and probability of A 2 minus A 1, it is equals to probability of A 2, sorry, probability of A 2 minus probability of A 1.

+So, in this Venn diagram to represent this one, this probability of A 2 minus A 1 is nothing but, this, this dark red area which is nothing, but this probability of A 2 is the total, is the total probability as shown in this in inside the bigger circle minus the probability of this small subset of this A 2, which is quite straight forward, from this Venn diagram representation.

+CET P(S) = | $P(A) + P(\bar{A}) = |$ $P(\bar{A}) = I - P(\bar{A})$